amygorgon/didtyronzil/docs/operations/tyronZIL-operations.md

-# tyronZIL DID method operations
+# tyronZIL DID operations

+TyronZIL DID operations are: to-do

-> code-name: tyronOperations
+> code-name:

-This section specifies how a [tyronZIL-js](to-do add link) client is used to perform the create, read, update and deactivate operations.
+This section specifies how the [tyronZIL-js client](https://github.com/julio-cabdu/tyronZIL-js) is used to perform the create, read, update and deactivate operations.

 ## Create

+> code-name: DidCreate

 How to create a DID and its associated DID document.